Two eggs, one brown and one white

 Check that pricing is current – accidental use of outdated prices could give an over-optimistic impression of greater savings.

-6. Not using a weighted shopping basket
+6. Use a weighted shopping basket

 Benchmarking should not simply calculate savings on unit prices, it should take account of your product volumes over the period being compared.

-7. Get the weighting right
+7. Get the volume weighting right

 Just as unit prices won’t give a real world comparison, so can a skewed basket inflate savings.
 Best check product volumes match your use, over the period under consideration.

-8. Hidden management fees
+8. Check for hidden management fees

 Always double check for hidden extras such as management fees or delivery charges.
 These can be used to claw back headline savings.